-There are certain groups of patients who are most likely to attend a specialised clinic for a skin check.
+There are certain groups who are most likely to attend a specialised clinic for a skin check.
 People with fair complexions and people who have had skin cancer before or a family history of skin cancer will need to get more frequent skin checks than the general population.

 Skin Check Fast Facts:

 - Skin checks are performed to identify skin cancer or precancerous skin cancer growths.

 - It is recommended that everyone performs a self-examination for potentially problematic skin changes at least once per year.

 - During a skin check, Clinicians look for moles and freckles that have any asymmetrical patterns, blotchy colouring, an irregular border or spots that have changed in size or shape.
 They may need to measure the size of some spots.